nRF24/CircuitPython_nRF24L01/docs/network_docs/mesh_api.rst

     .. hint::
-        If you already know the destination node's :ref:`Logical Address <Logical Address>`, then you can use :meth:`~circuitpython_nrf24l01.network.rf24_network.RF24Network.write()`
+        If you already know the destination node's :ref:`Logical Address <Logical Address>`, then you can use :meth:`~circuitpython_nrf24l01.network.rf24_mesh.RF24Mesh.write()`
         for quicker operation.

-    :param bytes,bytearray message: The frame's `message` to be transmitted.
+    :param int to_node_id: The unique mesh network `node_id` of the frame's destination.
     :param int message_type: The `int` that describes the frame header's `message_type`.

         .. note:: Be mindful of the message's size as this cannot exceed `MAX_FRAG_SIZE` (24 bytes) if `fragmentation` is disabled.
 If `fragmentation` is enabled (it is by default), then the message's size must be less than :attr:`~circuitpython_nrf24l01.network.rf24_network.RF24Network.max_message_length`.
-    :param int to_node_id: The unique mesh network `node_id` of the frame's destination.
+    :param bytes,bytearray message: The frame's `message` to be transmitted.

 node_id
 -------------